igorkll/kiosk_firmware/README.md

 ## roadmap
 * Raspberry Pi x64 support (this is currently working, but without GPU acceleration due to a bug in Weston)
 * the menu for connecting to wifi. to avoid the need to use nmcli in the terminal
-* selecting audio output and audio input in the GUI
 * the ability to save/load configuration from a USB flash drive
 * the ability to update the system from a USB flash drive without reinstalling, through the built-in update mechanism in gnubox maker (self_update)
 * enabling/hiding the internet connection waiting display